welpo/RAVPower-FileHub-SD-Backup/README.md

 The files in the folder are the modules that can be made into the combined script you find in the folder `sdcopies` - they are separated to make them easier to read.

-If you know what you are doing, you can change the folder names and add some functionality ... but on your own risk - and I guess if you know was a makefile is than you are knowlegable enough and I wish you good luck.
+If you know what you are doing, you can change the folder names and add some functionality ... but on your own risk - and I guess if you know was a makefile is than you are knowledgeable enough and I wish you good luck.

+---

+## What about the tmp folder?

+In the latest version I included logging what is actually copied.
+You will find that information in the file rsync_log in the tmp folder.
+You can delete the file if it gets too big or send it too me if you run into problems.

+--

+## Changelog

+20171205
+* Added logging to rsync
+* Updated documentation with instructions on how to fix the date issue manually

+20170201
+* First updated version with better documentation